resizes/blog/blog/2025-06-27-sotysolar-success-story.md

 - **Green Technology Leadership**: Modern infrastructure supports [SotySolar](https://sotysolar.es)'s position as an environmental technology leader

 # Looking Forward
-This collaboration between [Energy Part S.L](https://sotysolar.es) and [Resizes Platform](https://resiz.es) demonstrates how modern cloud-native technologies can drive both business efficiency and environmental responsibility.
+This collaboration between [Be Energy Part S.L](https://sotysolar.es) and [Resizes Platform](https://resiz.es) demonstrates how modern cloud-native technologies can drive both business efficiency and environmental responsibility.
 The Internal Developer Platform provides [SotySolar](https://sotysolar.es) with a robust foundation for continued growth while maintaining their commitment to sustainable practices.

 The success of this partnership showcases the power of combining technical expertise with aligned values – proving that efficient technology solutions and environmental stewardship can work hand in hand.